Vaishnu30/Career-Assistant/README.md

-# AI Career Assistant 🤖💼
+# Career Assistant 🤖💼

-## Global MCP Hackathon - Theme 1: Build a purposeful AI agent
+## AI-Powered Career Development Platform

-An AI-powered platform that helps students customize resumes for specific job postings, provides skill gap analysis, and suggests learning paths to improve their candidacy.
+An intelligent platform that helps students and professionals customize resumes for specific job postings, provides skill gap analysis, and suggests learning paths to improve their candidacy.

 ## 🚀 Features